rbisdorff/Digraph3/docSphinx/tutorial.rst

    :width: 400 px
    :align: center

-Actually, with the given tutorial graph instance, a 2-coloring is already feasible:
+Actually, with the given tutorial graph instance, a 2-coloring is already feasible.

 	>>> qc = Q_Coloring(g,colors=['gold','coral'])
 	Running a Gibbs Sampler for 42 step !
 	The q-coloring with 2 colors is feasible !!